Blog Science The Impact of Inequality in Women’s Health and Pain Research

 “Women are not little men.
 Women are distinctly unique and highly complex," asserts Dr. Peeke.
 Complexity isn’t a vulnerability but rather a set of factors that should be accounted for.

-Women’s Experiences Seeking Medical Health for Chronic Pain
+Women’s Experiences Seeking Medical Care for Chronic Pain

 When science doesn’t recognize women-specific symptoms and problems, practitioners aren’t trained to identify them.
 Pair that with gender bias towards women, and it’s a recipe for a poor patient-practitioner relationship.